AdobeDocs/analytics-platform.en/help/data-views/data-views-usecases.md

 Previously, integers would automatically be treated as metrics in CJA.
 Now, numerics (including custom events from Adobe Analytics) can be treated as dimensions.
 Here is an example:

 1. Drag the [!UICONTROL call_length_min] integer into the [!UICONTROL Dimensions] section under [!UICONTROL Included Components]:

    ![](assets/integers.png)

 1. You can now add [!UICONTROL Value Bucketing] to present this dimension in a bucketed fashion in reporting.
-Otherwise, each instance of this dimension would appear as a line item in Workspace.
+(Without bucketing, each instance of this dimension would appear as a line item in Workspace reporting.)

    ![](assets/bucketing.png)

+For more information on other data views settings, see [Create data views](/help/data-views/create-dataview2.md).
+For a conceptual overview of data views, see [Data views overview](/help/data-views/data-views.md).